< Browse to Previous Essay | Browse to Next Essay >

 Along the way, music in the Northwest broadened with ensembles of every type forming -- including fun "alternative rock" groups that included females such as Girl With 100 Heads (with Peg Wood), the Walkabouts (with Carla Torgerson), Beat Happening (with Heather Lewis), the Gits (with Mia Zapata, who was tragically murdered in 1993), Kill Sibyl (with Tammy Watson), Maxi Badd (with Tess Lotta and Gretta Harley), Hammerbox (with Carrie Akre, who later formed Goodness), the Black Cat Orchestra (with cellist Lori Goldston, who would go on to record with Nirvana and the Presidents), Mavis Piggott (with Meghan Adkins and Nicole Thomas), the Murder City Devils (with Leslie Hardy), the Chauffeur (with Christine Rhinehart), Violent Green (with Jenny Olay), the Gossip (with Beth Ditto, Brace Paine, and Kathy Mendonca); and Visqueen (with Rachel Flotard and Kim Warnick).

-In addition, there is that all-female AC/DC tribute band, Hell's Belles; the all-female Japanese-style pop band, the Buttersprites (with Elizabeth Jameson, Haruko Nishimura, Lunarre Omura, Julie Grant, and Jen Gay); some fine alt.country groups like Neko Case and Her Boyfriends and Jesse Sykes and the Sweet Hereafter; ethereal folkies Tiny Vipers (with Jesy Fortino); the African American hip-hop crew Beyond Reality (with MC Kylea), and the white lesbian hip-hop duo Team Gina (with Gina Bling and Gina Genius); that pre-teen sister pop duo, Smoosh (with Asya and Chloe); and the bands led by rising star singers: Vicci Martinez and Brandi Carlisle.
+In addition, there is that all-female AC/DC tribute band, Hell's Belles (co-founded by African American singer Om Johari along with Amy Stolzenbach); the all-female Japanese-style pop band the Buttersprites (with Elizabeth Jameson, Haruko Nishimura, Lunarre Omura, Julie Grant, and Jen Gay); some fine alt.country groups like Neko Case and Her Boyfriends and Jesse Sykes and the Sweet Hereafter; ethereal folkies Tiny Vipers (with Jesy Fortino); the African American hip-hop crew Beyond Reality (with MC Kylea), and the white lesbian hip-hop duo Team Gina (with Gina Bling and Gina Genius); that pre-teen sister pop duo, Smoosh (with Asya and Chloe); and the bands led by rising star singers: Vicci Martinez and Brandi Carlile.

 Contrary to the sense provided by many old published histories, the modern music business has always had talented women musicians as contributors.
 But beyond that, it is also true that females have played other key roles including those of pioneering producer (Bonnie Guitar); audio engineer (Spokane's Irene Carter); radio DJ (KOL-FM's Maxanne Sartori); band photographer (Tacoma's Jini Dellaccio [1917-2014]); and label owner (Seafair-Bolo Records' Ellen Ogilvy, and Merrilyn Records' Merrilee Rush and Lynda Hughes).